Flow: A Modular Learning Framework for Mixed Autonomy Traffic: Related Work

-\textbf{Modeling and control of traffic.} Mathematical modeling and analysis of traffic dynamics is notoriously complex and yet is a prerequisite for traffic control \cite{treiber2013traffic,Papageorgiou2003}\newCathy{, regardless of if the control input is a vehicle, traffic light, ramp meter, or toll.} Such mathematical frameworks include partial differential equations, ordinary differential equations (ODEs), queuing systems, stochastic jump systems, for the modeling of highway traffic, longitudinal dynamics, intersections, and lateral dynamics, respectively.
-Researchers have traded the complexity of the model (and thus its realism) for the tractability of analysis, with the ultimate goal of designing optimal and practical controllers.
-Consequently, results in traffic control can largely be classified as simulation-based numerical analysis with rich models but minimal theoretical guarantees \cite{Liang2000, Bose2003, Ioannou2005, Kamal2014}, or theoretical analysis on simplified models such as assuming non-oscillatory responses \cite{Swaroop1997} or focusing on a single-lane circular track \cite{Orosz2010, Orosz2011, Jin2014, Horn2013, Wang2016, wu2018stabilizing}.
+\addspace \textbf{Modeling and control of traffic.} Mathematical modeling and analysis of traffic dynamics is notoriously complex and yet is a prerequisite for traffic control~\cite{treiber2013traffic,Papageorgiou2003}, regardless of whether the control input is a vehicle, traffic light, ramp meter, or toll.
+Such mathematical frameworks include partial differential equations, ordinary differential equations (ODEs), queuing systems, and stochastic jump systems; for the modeling of highway traffic, longitudinal dynamics, intersections, and lateral dynamics, respectively.
+Researchers trade the complexity of the model (and thus its realism) for the tractability of analysis, with the ultimate goal of designing optimal and practical controllers.
+Consequently, results in traffic control can largely be classified as simulation-based numerical analysis with rich models but minimal theoretical guarantees~\cite{Liang2000, Bose2003, Ioannou2005, Kamal2014}, or theoretical analysis on simplified models such as assuming non-oscillatory responses~\cite{Swaroop1997} or focusing on a single-lane \newCathy{circular track}~\cite{Orosz2010, Orosz2011, Jin2014, Horn2013, Wang2016, wu2018stabilizing}.

 Analysis techniques are often tightly coupled with the mathematical framework.
-For instance, linear systems theory techniques may be used with ODEs and stochastic processes may be used with queuing systems, but they may be incompatible with other mathematical frameworks.
+For instance, linear systems theory techniques may be paired with ODEs and stochastic processes may be paired with queuing systems, but they may be incompatible with other mathematical frameworks.
 Thus, there are virtually no theoretical works that simultaneously study lateral dynamics, intersection dynamics, longitudinal dynamics, etc., for the reason that they are typically all modeled using different mathematical frameworks.
-As a notable exception, the work of Miculescu and Karaman \cite{Miculescu2014} takes a model-based approach which considers both intersections and longitudinal dynamics for simplified fully-automated intersection.
+As a notable exception, the work of Miculescu and Karaman~\cite{miculescu2019polling} takes a model-based approach which considers both intersections and longitudinal dynamics for a two-way fully-automated intersection with simplified dynamics.
 This article seeks to take a step towards decoupling the reliance of control from the mathematical modeling of the problem, by proposing abstractions which permit the composition of reusable modules to specify problems and optimize for locally optimal controllers.

 \eat{\todoCathy{Thin down the above related works; move some of them into the section where we compare against controllers.}}